edespino/cloudberry-site/docs/sql-stmts/show.md

 **`SERVER_VERSION`**

-Shows the version number of the Cloudberry Database server.
+Shows the version number of the Apache Cloudberry server.

 **`SERVER_ENCODING`**